 We wanted to see what some of our favorite computer hardware manufactures were up to at their booths for PAX East 2018, There was way more hardware being showcased at PAX East than I could have realized.
 AMD, showing off their Ryzen Thredripper and freesync monitors with some of the least screen tearing ever seen.
 Cooler Master with insane battle stations, or even Corsair with their lax living room setup showcasing the casual intent of the Corsair One PC and related peripherals.
 At PAX East this year, we decided to see what innovations manufacturers are putting forth for 2018 inside of some of these machines, so we visited MSI, the leading name in gaming branding horsepower computers, and also the Lenovo booth, which has recently launched a gaming brand “Legion” to push some more innovative desktop models.

 At the moment, we’re just coming up on the release of Intel’s launch of the 8th gen series of processors in high performance and mainstream mobile processor versions, as well as the launch of Intel Optane, which, from what I gather, may soon become a much more efficient, more consumer affordable variation of the m.2 SSD storage drives that we’re seeing put into mainstream laptop from the likes of Samsung and Kingston at this present point in time.
-Based on information I was told from Intel representatives at the Lenovo booth, and prices listed on NewEgg and Amazon, you can get 32GB of flash m.2 storage in the Optane brand for barely $60 dollars, although, confusingly this is not a lot of space, even for an SSD which generally average the 128gb capacity.
+Based on the information I was told from Intel representatives at the Lenovo booth, and prices listed on NewEgg and Amazon, you can get 32GB of flash m.2 storage in the Optane brand for barely 60 dollars, although, confusingly this is not a lot of space, even for an SSD which generally average the 128gb capacity.
 If you’re looking to invest in 2.5 in” laptop size SATA versions of this SSD class, you’ll find 280 GB versions of the Optane priced at $369.99, which even still is more than the Samsung EVO 850 or 860 in 1 Terabyte capacities.
 Based on benchmark tests that I’ll leave to Linus’ Tech Tips because that’s out of my league, it seems as those these storage units are faster, but marginally, and barely excusable for the asking price.

 You can get the same capacity of the Samsung EVO in SSD m.2 variation even for less than half of what this is going for.
-So, if some folks are looking for small size m.2 for creating their own internal recovery disks, a dedicated boot drive for Windows 10 or a work station scratch disk, I guess the Optane makes some sense, though the way the product was being described it seemed as though its build was much more efficient than competitors, or something different than the SSD as we know it, when it barely is not.
-It is possible they’re experimenting here and they plan to make this Optane branding the place for m.2 optimized storage in the coming couple of years if the prices on larger capacities went down, which would start making Optane much more appealing to average consumer.
+So, if some folks are looking for small size m.2 for creating their internal recovery disks, a dedicated boot drive for Windows 10 or a work station scratch disk, I guess the Optane makes some sense, though the way the product was being described it seemed as though its build was much more efficient than competitors, or something different than the SSD as we know it when it barely is not.
+It is possible they’re experimenting here and they plan to make this Optane branding the place for m.2 optimized storage in the coming couple of years if the prices on larger capacities went down, which would start making Optane much more appealing to the average consumer.

 MSI GS65 Stealth Thin Notebook

-Here’s the details on the newest entry in the MSI line of notebooks for 2018 from Lenny Tang, The Associate Marketing Manager for MSI (Micro-Star International): As you know, Intel’s 8th Gen came out recently on April 3rd.
+Here are the details on the newest entry in the MSI line of notebooks for 2018 from Lenny Tang, The Associate Marketing Manager for MSI (Micro-Star International): As you know, Intel’s 8th Gen came out recently on April 3rd.
 This is one of our newest, 8th gen, 6 core CPU laptops, the GS65 Stealth Thin.
 It’s even thinner and lighter than previous models.
-We fit a 15.6” 144HZ thin bezel screen into a nearly 14:” chassis.
+We fit a 15.6” 144HZ thin-bezel screen into a nearly 14:” chassis.
 So, this guy is really thin, powerfully, light, and it has a new premium design.
 So we got rid of the red logo, as you can see over there, updated it with the gold, and the border.

 Evan: Nice finish, cool.

-Lenny: And with all the same great features as before, you know like the SteelSeries keyboard Per-Key RGB, so you can customize each and every one of these keys.
-What’s really neat is that this (model) has 8 hours of battery life.
+Lenny: And with all the same great features as before, you know like the SteelSeries keyboard Per-Key RGB, so you can customize every one of these keys.
+What’s neat is that this (model) has 8 hours of battery life.
 So, we got rid of the 2.5” Hard Drive space, increased the battery to 8 hours, and we still had m.2 (storage) spots, so you can still upgrade as you need.

 Evan: So, this seems like one of the thinnest laptops you guys have ever made.

 Evan: So, going into the Intel 8th gen laptop models, what was the priority?
-What did you guys want to optimize, work around, redesign?
+What did you guys want to optimize, workaround, redesign?

-Lenny: So, with the 8th Gen, 6 Core CPUs, you’ll notice a huge difference when you game, stream and record at the same time.
+Lenny: So, with the 8th Gen, 6 Core CPUs, you’ll notice a huge difference when you game, stream, and record at the same time.
 You know, previously, a lot of streamers of ours…

 Evan: Would capture or stream externally?